jokilic/moderni_alias/README.md

 Moderni Alias is a simple app made in **Flutter**.
 It features an extensive croatian dictionary used for the game.
-The game is simple, light (6.75MB) and doesn't use any permissions.
+The game is simple, light (7.25MB) and doesn't use any permissions.

-Despite the Google Play Store logos in the screenshots, the game will be available there at a later date.
-You can download it from the 'Releases' tab.

 ### Game can be downloaded from [HERE](https://play.google.com/store/apps/details?id=com.josipkilic.modernialias).